|

 Losing Business Income

-If something happens to your business and you can’t make money, it could be very bad for your company.
+If something happens to your business and you can’t make money, it could not be very good for your company.
 Moreover, should a fire or an attack like 9-11 were to occur, people wouldn’t be able to work due to premises closures.
-That means that they won’t make any money until the store is fixed and they can open again.
-They might not have enough savings to cover it and they would need help from someone else in order to get back on their feet quickly.
-This could mean bankruptcy if nobody helps them out with money because there are often limited insurance policies that come with normal insurance policies.
+That means they will make money once the store is fixed and they can open again.
+They might not have enough savings to cover it, and they would need help from someone else to get back on their feet quickly.
+This could mean bankruptcy if people help them out with money because there are often limited insurance policies that come with normal insurance policies.

 Business interruption insurance covers financial losses that result from interruptions to normal business activities caused by certain listed events such as:

-While most business insurance policies do come with property coverage, there are certain risks that may not be covered under this policy including:
+While most business insurance policies do come with property coverage, certain risks may not be covered under this policy, including:

 Business Income vs. Business Interruption

-Business interruption insurance is meant to cover any money that you lose because of a covered peril.
-If there is damage, your company might not be able to work at their normal place.
-This can include lost income or extra expenses because they need to work elsewhere for a while.
+Business interruption insurance is meant to cover any money you lose due to a covered peril.
+If there is damage, your company might be unable to work at their usual place.
+This can include lost income or extra expenses because they must work elsewhere for a while.

 • Business Income Insurance Coverage Form